ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

   - You only need to fetch once before attempting to update all the local branches.
     - For other branches, continue directly to the second command after you fetched and merged the first branch.
 - The second command attempts to merge the official master branch changes to your current branch.
-  - If a merge conflict arise, refer to _Merge conflict_ below on how to resolve it.
+  - If a merge conflict arise, refer to _[Merge conflicts](#merge-conflicts.2 "Merge conflicts")_ header below on how to resolve it.
     In this case, the merge commit will fail, and you must do the regular commit after solving the conflict.
   - If the local merge commit was successful, Git will ask for a commit message with a default given for this merge commit using the terminal text-editor/your text-editor.
     Just exit it (the default message is more than enough to explain the commit itself).